nfdi4plants/ARC-specification/ARC specification.md

 The investigation file follows the vanilla ISA model specification saved in the XLSX format.

 ## Shareable and Publishable ARCs

-ARCs are considered *publishable* (e.g. for the purpose of minting a DOI) when fulfilling the following conditions:
+ARCs can be shared in any state.
+They are considered *publishable* (e.g. for the purpose of minting a DOI) when fulfilling the following conditions:

 - Investigation-level metadata contains minimally the following DataCite terms: